g4tsn/install-mmdvm-sh/INSTALL.md

    Ctrl a then d to disconnect from screen and keep the service running

-# Starting shell programs
+# Starting shell programs for more detailed diagnostics
-Remember to stop the service first
+This is useful initially to check whats happening on startup ......Remember to stop the service first

 	MMDVMHost
 	MMDVMHost /etc/mmdvmhost/MMDVM.ini